-Kelly Johnson, Court Reporter Supervisor
+Kelly Johnson, Supervisor

 Court Reporting Services employees are responsible for making a full reporting of the courtroom proceedings presented in the trial court.
-It is the duty of the stenographic court reporter to record verbatim all that is said during every court proceeding to which he or she is assigned.
+It is the duty of these court reporting employees to record verbatim all that is said during every court proceeding to which they are assigned.

-Presently there are a total of eighteen court reporters assigned to the 17th Judicial Circuit Court.
-Winnebago County maintains a staff of eleven Official Court Reporters and five Court Specialists.
+Presently there are a total of fourteen court reporting employees assigned to the 17th Judicial Circuit Court.
+Winnebago County maintains a staff of nine Official Court Reporters and five Court Specialists.
 Boone County maintains a staff of two Official Court Reporters.
 All staff are assigned to courtrooms on a rotating schedule to evenly distribute workloads and transcript volume.
 All Official Court Reporters are Certified Shorthand Reporters licensed by the Illinois Department of Financial & Professional Regulation.